 The Company's Deerfield Warrant liability, embedded Warrant Put Option, the fundamental change and the make-whole interest provisions embedded in the 2021 Notes and the embedded Deerfield Note Put Option, as well as the trading securities are measured at fair value on a recurring basis.
-As of March 31, 2019 and December 31, 2018, the Deerfield Warrant liability, embedded Warrant Put Option, the fundamental change and make-whole interest provisions embedded in the 2021 Notes, and the embedded Deerfield Note Put Option are reported on the condensed balance sheets in derivative and warrant liability.
+As of June 30, 2019 and December 31, 2018, the Deerfield Warrant liability, embedded Warrant Put Option, the fundamental change and make-whole interest provisions embedded in the 2021 Notes and the embedded Deerfield Note Put Option are reported on the condensed balance sheets in derivative and warrant liability.
 As of December 31, 2018, the trading securities are reported on the condensed balance sheets in marketable securities.
-The Company used a Monte Carlo simulation to value the Deerfield Warrant liability, embedded Warrant Put Option, the fundamental change and make-whole interest provisions embedded in the 2021 Notes, and the embedded Deerfield Note Put Option as of March 31, 2019 and December 31, 2018.
-Significant unobservable inputs used in measuring the fair value of these financial instruments included the Company's estimated enterprise value, an estimate of the timing of a liquidity or fundamental change event, a present value discount rate and an estimate of the Company's stock volatility using the volatilities of guideline peer companies.
-Changes in the fair value of the Deerfield Warrant liability, embedded Warrant Put Option, the fundamental change and make-whole interest provisions embedded in the 2021 Notes, and the embedded Deerfield Note Put Option are reflected in the condensed statements of operations for the three months ended March 31, 2019 and 2018 as a fair value adjustment related to derivative and warrant liability.
+The Company used a Monte Carlo simulation to value the Deerfield Warrant liability, embedded Warrant Put Option, the fundamental change and make-whole interest provisions embedded in the 2021 Notes, and the embedded Deerfield Note Put Option as of June 30, 2019 and December 31, 2018.
+Significant unobservable inputs used in measuring the fair value of these financial instruments included the Company's estimated enterprise value, an estimate of the timing of a liquidity or fundamental change event and a present value discount rate.
+Changes in the fair value of the Deerfield Warrant liability, embedded Warrant Put Option, the fundamental change and make-whole interest provisions embedded in the 2021 Notes and the embedded Deerfield Note Put Option are reflected in the condensed statements of operations for the three and six months ended June 30, 2019 and 2018 as a fair value adjustment related to derivative and warrant liability.

 The Company's KVK Warrant liability is measured at fair value on a recurring basis.
-As of March 31, 2019 and December 31, 2018, the KVK Warrant liability is reported on the balance sheets in derivative and warrant liability.
+As of June 30, 2019 and December 31, 2018, the KVK Warrant liability is reported on the condensed balance sheets in derivative and warrant liability.
 The Company estimates the fair value of the KVK Warrant using a probability-weighted Black-Scholes option-pricing model, which requires the use of subjective assumptions, including the expected term of the warrant, the expected stock price volatility, expected dividend yield and the risk-free interest rate for the expected term of the warrant.
 The expected term represents the period of time the warrant is expected to be outstanding.
 For the KVK Warrant, the Company used an expected term equal to the contractual term of the warrant.
 Expected volatility is based on the Company's historical volatility since the IPO.
 The Company assumes no dividend yield because dividends are not expected to be paid in the near future, which is consistent with the Company's history of not paying dividends.
-Changes in the fair value of the KVK Warrant liability are reflected in the statements of operations for the three months ended March 31, 2019 as a fair value adjustment related to derivative and warrant liability.
-The changes in the fair value of the KVK Warrant liability are not reflected in the statements of operations for the three months ended March 31, 2018 since it wasn't issued until October 2018.
+Changes in the fair value of the KVK Warrant liability are reflected in the statements of operations for the three and six months ended June 30, 2019 as a fair value adjustment related to derivative and warrant liability.
+The changes in the fair value of the KVK Warrant liability are not reflected in the condensed statements of operations for the three and six months ended June 30, 2018 since it was not issued until October 2018.